AnnuNITW/BLACK_FRIDAY_SALES_ANALYSIS_USING_PYTHON/README.md

 Analyzing Gender :
-In this section we basically analyze Gender Column .In Gender Column have male and female values.We have even used  groupby function to see which gender is purchasing more in our dataset .So we have presented them with the hepl of pie chart and bar plot in a nice manner.
+In this section we basically analyze Gender Column .In Gender Column have male and female values.We have even used  groupby function to see which gender is purchasing more in our dataset .So we have presented them with the help of pie chart and bar plot in a nice manner.

 Analyzing Age & Marital Status: we can again use the groupby function to see which age group is making the maximum number of order in our dataset.
 We can also see which age group